-After a strong Q4 2019, the seasonally soft Q1 was negatively impacted by COVID-19 related country and customer business shutdowns.
-In response to suddenly changing business conditions, we scaled back planned investments and reduced our current spending.
-Despite the spending reductions, we continue to invest with a long-term focus towards expanding our markets and creating unique value for our customers.
+After a weak first quarter of 2020, business continued to be negatively impacted by COVID-19 related country and customer business shutdowns.
+In response to suddenly changing business conditions, we had scaled back planned investments and reduced our current spending.
+Despite the spending reductions during Q1, we continued to invest with a long-term focus towards expanding our markets and creating unique value for our customers.
 This is true for both our traditional core business as well as the emerging security deployment business.
+During Q2, we continued this course of response and actions.
+Our facilities and operations in the different countries adapted to the local conditions and restrictions.
+We have adapted to embrace virtual and remote operations for our employees, sales, and service and avoid travel and non-social distanced interactions.

-Our short term challenge continues to be operating in a cyclical, COVID-19 impacted, and rapidly evolving industry environment.
-We must balance industry changes, industry partnerships, new technologies, business geography shifts, exchange rate volatility, trade issues and tariffs, coronavirus impacts, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
+Our short-term challenge continues to be operating in a cyclical, COVID-19 impacted, and rapidly evolving industry environment.
+We must balance industry changes, industry partnerships, new technologies, business geography shifts, travel and customer restrictions, customer shut downs, exchange rate volatility, trade issues and tariffs, coronavirus impacts, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
 We continue to manage our costs carefully and execute strategies for cash preservation, protecting our employee base and cost reductions.
+We are classified as an essential business under local standards and as such, are allowed to operate.
+Many of our employees worked remotely from home, with the essential production and process workers onsite as part of our essential operations.
+We have implemented policies and procedures in our offices and production facilities to keep our essential workers safe, while at the same time protecting our production capacity.
+We have and are taking advantage of government programs in various countries to assist during the pandemic, to the extent we are qualified to participate, including foreign work reduction programs, foreign payroll benefit programs, and USA payroll tax deferrals.
+While we were approved, we have not, and do not expect, to accept funding from the SBA PPP program in the USA.

 We are focusing our research and development efforts in our strategic growth markets, namely automotive electronics and IoT new programming technologies, secure supply chain solutions, automated programming systems and their enhancements for the manufacturing environment and software.
-We are developing technology and products to securely provision new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
+We are continuing to develop technology to securely provision new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
 We plan to deliver new programming technology and automated handling systems for managed and secure programming in the manufacturing environment.
 We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including various configurations of NAND Flash, e-MMC, UFS and microcontrollers on our newer products.

-Our customer focus has been on global and strategic high-volume manufacturers in key market segments like automotive electronics, IoT, industrial controls and consumer electronics as well as programming centers.
+Our customer focus has been on global and strategic high-volume manufacturers in key market segments like automotive electronics, IoT, industrial controls and consumer electronics, as well as programming centers.